eMAGTechLabs/emag-vuejs-lib/README.md

-This library is not supported anymore.
+## This library is not supported anymore.

-# emag-vuejs-lib
-JS library for admin applications based on Vue JS and eMAG Apps UI KIT
+emag-vuejs-lib is a JavaScript library for admin applications based on Vue JS and eMAG Apps UI KIT